-Uzoukwu, bishop of the Minna Diocese, pleaded for Nigerian Muslims to address the challenge posed by Boko Haram to the nation’s security.
+Uzoukwu, bishop of the Minna Diocese, pleaded for Nigerian Muslims to address the challenge posed by an extremist group that is located primarily in Northern Nigeria to the nation’s security.

 “I call on all my peace-loving Muslim friends to condemn publicly this act against us,” he said.
-“I call on all our religious leaders, traditional rulers and custodians of the land in Niger state to stand up strongly against this Boko Haram group.”
+“I call on all our religious leaders, traditional rulers and custodians of the land in Niger state to stand up strongly against this an extremist group that is located primarily in Northern Nigeria group.”

 President Jonathan, a Christian, has reportedly tried to forestall sectarian violence by holding urgent meetings with Muslim and Christian leaders.